-4. The headteacher's power to exclude
+4. The Head Teacher's power to exclude

-Only the headteacher has the power to exclude a pupil from the school, and is able to decide whether this is on a fixed-period or permanent basis.
+Only the Head Teacher has the power to exclude a pupil from the school, and is able to decide whether this is on a fixed-period or permanent basis.
 All exclusions will only be issued on disciplinary grounds.

-The headteacher is able to exclude pupils from the premises where their behaviour is disruptive during lunchtime.
+The Head Teacher is able to exclude pupils from the premises where their behaviour is disruptive during lunchtime.
 All lunchtime exclusions will be counted as half of a school day.
-The headteacher is also able to consider a pupil's disruptive behaviour outside of the school premises as grounds for exclusion, in accordance with the school's Behavioural Policy.
+The Head Teacher is also able to consider a pupil's disruptive behaviour outside of the school premises as grounds for exclusion, in accordance with the school's Behaviour Policy.

-When sending a pupil home following any exclusion, the headteacher will ensure that they exercise their duty of care at all times and will always inform the parents.
+When sending a pupil home following any exclusion, the Head Teacher will ensure that they exercise their duty of care at all times and will always inform the parents.

-Any decision made to exclude a pupil will be lawful, proportionate and fair, with respect to legislation relating directly to exclusions and the school's wider legal duties, including the ECHR.
-At all times, the headteacher will take into account their legal duties under the Equality Act 2010 and the 'Special educational needs and disability code of practice: 0 to 25 years', ensuring that they do not discriminate on any grounds, e.g. race, sex, disability, and will not increase the severity of a pupil's exclusion on these grounds.
+Any decision made to exclude a pupil will be lawful, proportionate and fair, with respect to legislation relating directly to exclusions and the school's wider legal duties.
+At all times, the Head Teacher will take into account their legal duties under the Equality Act 2010 and the 'Special educational needs and disability code of practice: 0 to 25 years', ensuring that they do not discriminate on any grounds, e.g. race, sex, disability, and will not increase the severity of a pupil's exclusion on these grounds.

-The headteacher will apply the civil standard of proof when responding to the facts relating to an exclusion, i.e. that 'on the balance of probabilities' it is more likely than not that the facts are true.
+The Head Teacher will apply the civil standard of proof when responding to the facts relating to an exclusion, i.e. that 'on the balance of probabilities' it is more likely than not that the facts are true.

-The headteacher may withdraw any exclusion that has not already been reviewed by the governing board.
+The Head Teacher may withdraw any exclusion that has not already been reviewed by the governing board.

-The headteacher will not issue any 'informal' or 'unofficial' exclusions, e.g. sending a pupil home to 'cool-off', regardless of whether or not the parents have agreed to this.
-The headteacher will not use the threat of exclusion as a means of instructing parents to remove their child from the premises.
+The Head Teacher will not issue any 'informal' or 'unofficial' exclusions, e.g. sending a pupil home to 'cooloff', regardless of whether or not the parents have agreed to this.
+The Head Teacher will not use the threat of exclusion as a means of instructing parents to remove their child from the premises.

-All exclusions will be formally recorded to the LA and governing body.
+All exclusions will be formally recorded on SIMS (pupil information system).